aviupadhyayula/labs-backend-f22/README.md

 Check out this [Notion](https://www.notion.so/Penn-Labs-Technical-Backend-Documentation-Upadhyayula-332ac20b297644c89511fd3a4e172b3a) for the documentation!
 I've also submitted it as a PDF in this repository.

+Note that the account username='josh', password='password' can be used for testing.
+Every club that exists out of the box is owned by Josh.

 Additional packages I used in development are noted in the Pipfile.
 For further information on usecases, refer to the above Notion documentation.

 ## Installation